 Once you have your waypoint named and color chosen, select the CONFIRM button in the bottom-right-hand corner of the screen.
 The waypoint will drop on the map.
 If you select that waypoint, the menu options will appear as they did when you first added it.
 Select the button on the bottom left of the waypoint menu to navigate to the waypoint selected.
 You will not get turn-by-turn directions to that waypoint, but it will tell you the general direction to travel.

-Q: When will trail data be available for Canada?
+Q: When will trail data be available for my location?

 A: RIDE COMMAND only shows vetted and official trails.
 This means RIDE COMMAND relies on relationships with associations and clubs to build out our trail network of legal places to ride.
-We currently are working on building our relationships in Canada and hope to have more trail coverage soon.
-At this time, we cannot provide a date on when trail coverage will be available.
+We currently are working on building our relationships in underrepresented areas and hope to have more trail coverage soon.
+At this time, we cannot provide a date on when trail coverage will be available for a specific area.